 - 1972 Descriptive, Predictive and Normative Theory (Kyklos)

 - 1976 Collaborating with von Neumann

-- 1976 Mathematical Theories of Expanding and Contracting Economies, mit G.L.
+- 1976 Mathematical Theories of Expanding and Contracting Economies, with G.L.
 Thompson

 - 1979 Some Reflections on Utility.
 In: The Expected Utility Hypothesis and the Allais Paradox, (Hrsg.
 M. Allais e O. Hagen), D. Reidel, Dordrecht.